Sri Lankan rupee steady; downward pressure prevails

 The rupee has been under pressure due to rising imports and net selling of government securities by foreign investors, dealers said.

-Rupee forwards were active, with two-week forwards ending at 150.60/75 per dollar, steady from Friday's close.
+Rupee forwards were active, with two-week forwards trading at 150.60/75 per dollar at 0611 GMT, steady from Friday's close.

-"The market mainly focused on bonds than currency," a currency dealer said, asking not to be named.
+"The market is expecting some more depreciation as foreign investors are exiting government securities," said a currency dealer who declined to be named.

-The central bank accepted 55 billion rupees worth of bonds at auction on Monday.
+"We have not seen any moral suasion today and the market did not trade one-month and one-week forwards."

 Last week, the central bank's moral suasion prevented further decline even as the monetary authority signalled a change in its intervention policy.